Among all of your New Year's Resolutions, there is one that you should pay special attention to.

 - Yes, YOU NEED TO BLOG! — If your goal is to be invisible to Google and don't want anyone coming to your website then a static, unchanging, brochure style website is great — but if you actually want to use your blog to help you build your business then you need a blog.
 A blog will give you an avenue to speak directly with your audience and really give you a forum for building your brand.

 - Become a Master of Non-Google SEO — What is non-Google SEO you say?
-By this, I mean concentrating on optimizing your presence on sites other than Google.
+By this, I mean concentrating on optimizing your presence on sites other than Google, and for this, you must first learn about curated links and how strategically placing them can increase traffic and establish a presence of your company in a better way over the internet.
 You need to start thinking of YouTube, Flickr, and many other domain specific websites as specialized search engines that can bring your website attention.
+In today's world, more and more people are getting susbcribers on youtube via services like this one, which impact positively.
 Often times these sites have simpler algorithms that will enable you to move up your rankings faster and more effectively.

 - Be Consistent — The more consistent you are when it comes to delivering your product and putting content on your site, the more your online presence will grow and your credibility will increase.